7 ESL Card Games You’ve Gotta Have Up Your Sleeve

-No matter the students’ ages, it’s best to laminate the cards.
-Otherwise they become dog-eared and torn up very quickly.
+- Place the cards at the students’ desks.
+It’s best to laminate the cards regardless of the students’ ages.
+Otherwise, they become dog-eared and torn up very quickly.

+- Put the cards on the board with magnets or small pieces of tape.
 Be especially careful that the tape won’t damage the board.
-If possible, have the cards hung before class starts to save valuable time.
+Have the cards hung before class starts to save valuable time.
 Young students become very antsy and disruptive when they have to wait.

-For the tech-savvy, you can create a PowerPoint with numbers in the squares, or find a free template online.
+- Create a PowerPoint game.
+For the tech-savvy, you can create a PowerPoint with numbers in the squares or find a free template online.
 The students first choose a number.
-A word or picture is revealed which then disappears.
+A word or picture is revealed and then disappears.
 The students choose another number, trying to find a match.

 3. Go Fish

-This old favorite is for beginning level students and never fails to get everyone talking.
+This old favorite is for beginning-level students and never fails to get everyone talking.

 You can either use a traditional deck of cards and focus on structuring questions and identifying numbers, or you can make up your own set of illustrated cards for key vocabulary.

 How to Play

-Deal out 5-7 cards per students, and then dump the rest of the cards face down in the center.
+Deal out 5-7 cards per student, then dump the rest face down in the center.
 Mix them up well!

-Then students will go around in a circle asking each other if they have a match for their particular vocabulary words or numbers.
-If the other student has a match, he or she has to pass it over to the questioner.
+Then students will go around in a circle, asking each other if they have a match for their particular vocabulary words or numbers.
+If the other student has a match, he or she must pass it to the questioner.

 The successful questioner can keep asking for matching cards until they finally get told to “Go fish!”
-The goal is to have no cards left in your hand, because you’ve laid down matches.
+The goal is to have no cards left in your hand because you’ve laid down matches.